Qatar crisis to speed the rise of Asia's spot LNG trade

 Preparing for this, trading houses are beefing up their LNG presence.

-Top commodities traders Vitol [VITOLV.UL] and Glencore (GLEN.L) have both said this year that they expect more spot trading over the next 18-24 months.
+Top commodities traders Vitol and Glencore have both said this year that they expect more spot trading over the next 18-24 months.

 Vitol says its physical LNG trading volumes will rise from 3 million tonnes in 2016 to 4.5 million tonnes this year.